Ventura County

 Other News:

 If you newbies or folks who haven't ridden with the group for a while need help or more information for getting to any of our rides, please email or phone me.
-Our business (cell) phone number is 805-794-0718 (Hours roughly 11AM-3PM Tuesday thru Saturday).
-If it's more convenient you can also call our home phone: 805-981-0339.
+Our home phone number – usually the best way to talk to us – is 805-981-0339.
+If we're not home you can also try my NEW CELL PHONE: 805-612-7662.
+Text messages will not work on our home phone, and are slightly discouraged for the cell phone.
+Don't even think about Facebook or Twitter!
+For convenience my email link is: